 - Beat in the eggs, one at a time.
 Again, don’t overmix, or the cheesecake will crack or sink in the middle.
 Give it a final mix with a rubber spatula, scraping the sides of the bowl if needed.
 Set aside.

-- At this point, boil water, enough to cover about 1 inch of the roasting pan.
+- At this point, boil water, enough to cover about 1 inch of a large roasting pan (for the cheesecake water bath).
+The roasting pan should be large enough to fit the springform pan.

 - Tightly wrap the exterior of the prepared 9-inch springform pan (bottom and sides) with 4 layers of aluminum foil to prevent any water leakage from the water bath.
 Pour the cheesecake batter into the pre-baked crust.